aiddata/MCC_Lesotho/README.md

 # MCC_Lesotho

+Documents:
+A list of documents walk you through the developed GEE scripts.

 Data:
 - WaterPolyPtsTS.csv sample points for water pixels.
 This includes the data for 18 time-stamp images.
 - SoilPolyPtsTS.csv